GregVargas1999/NASAWebXR16B/README.md

 Team Members: Fareed Osman, Greg Vargas, Rushil Popat, Joshua Holloway Arizona State University

 ## Summary

 The NASA Psyche Mission Timeline is an interactive website where users can view and learn about the major phases of the Psyche mission.
-Different phases are represented in a 3D environment and animated.
+Different phases are represented in a 3D environment and animated, with some phases also including interactive features.
+Users can navigate between the different phases in their chronoligcal order, while learning about how they each contribute to the goals of the Psyche mission.

 ## Programming Languages and APIs